YaroslavTrachIgor/SolarProjectMainFirst/README.md

 Build and Runtime Requirements
 -----------------------------------
-Xcode 12 or later
-iOS 14.0 or later
+Xcode 12 or later. iOS 14.0 or later

 Project structure
 -----------------------------------